thetuvix/webxr/input-explainer.md

 If the API does not provided a way to enumerate the available input devices, the UA should provide bindings for the left and right hand instead of a specific device and expose a `Gamepad` for any hand that has at least one non-`null` input.

-The UA should not make any attempt to circumvent user remapping of the inputs.
+The UA must not make any attempt to circumvent user remapping of the inputs.

 ## Appendix A: Proposed partial IDL
 This is a partial IDL and is considered additive to the core IDL found in the main [explainer](explainer.md).